 We love snacking on these treats, especially during the months when the market is open, but during those months when the market isn’t open, it would be nice to have these for a snack at home.

-We decided to make our version of these roasted nuts, Bourbon Candied Pecans at home so we could snack on them year round.
+We decided to make our version of these roasted nuts, Bourbon Candied Pecan recipes at home so we could snack on them year round.

-What Ingredients are Needed for the Roasted Nuts?
+What Ingredients are Needed for the Pecan Recipes?

 - Brown Sugar